 Children who regularly read for enjoyment have higher test scores, develop a broader vocabulary, increased general knowledge and a better understanding of other cultures than their non-reading counterparts.
 Whether you read traditional paperbound books or turn to your Kindle/iPad/whatever, reading’s a passport to this and many other worlds.

 So celebrate with us on April 23!
 Here’s how to harness your inner bookworm — and maybe get a free book.

 World Book Day Activities

-You can go subtle and wear clothes you’d find in a Steinbeck novel or Stephen King book — and only you will know whom you are dressed like.
-Or you can go outlandish, wearing robes that invoke the spirit of Tolkien or dresses that are Jane Austen-inspired.
-Be creative and bring your favorite book to life.
+Keep it fashionable like the Fitzgerald novel.
+Or go outlandish, wearing robes that invoke the spirit of Tolkien or dresses that are Jane Austen-inspired.
 Bonus points if you can encourage a group of friends or co-workers to join you!